Proven-Paradox/shaper-system/Handbook.md

 Description: This represents a variety of basic elemental attacks.
 This could be a low level incantation, a jolt of heat vision, launching an icicle from a cryo-gun, firing a taser, using elemental powers to from a rock spike beneath the target, focusing light into a beam with reflective scales, lashing out with one’s shadow, and similar attacks.

 #### Empower
-Auxiliary [Augment] [Overload]
+Auxiliary [Augment]
-Action: Major (Overload Minor)
+Action: Major
 Prerequisites: None
 Range: Medium
 Targets: One ally
-Cost: 2 MP (Overload 6 MP)
+Cost: 2 MP
 Duration: None
 Effect: The target gains one point on the Offensive Track.
-Special: If you pay the Overload cost, you may use this Ability as a minor action.
 Description: A simple boost to an ally’s damage dealing potential.
 This can be shouting orders or encouragement, magically altering the sharpness or weight of a weapon, deploying a device that overcharges their systems, invoking the favor of a god of war, and other such effects.

 #### Enfeeble
-Attack/Spell [Curse] [Overload] (See Special)
+Attack/Spell [Curse] (See Special)
-Action: Major (Overload Minor)
+Action: Major
 Prerequisites: None
 Range: Medium
 Targets: One enemy
-Cost: 1 MP (Overload 4 MP)
+Cost: 1 MP
 Duration: None
 Effect: The target loses one point on the Offensive Track.
-Special: If you pay the Overload cost, you may use this Ability as a minor action.
 You may use this either as an Attack (using your Physical Attack and targeting your opponent’s Physical Defense) or a Spell (using your Mental Attack to target you’re opponent’s Mental Defense).
 Description: A simple ability to make a target less effective offensively.
 This could be a curse, distracting or discouraging the target, sapping their strength away, hampering their vision, adjusting gravity around them to make their weapons and gear more unwieldy, and other things to hinder the target.

 #### Entangle